 The reason we have such good connections is not that we're particularly good schmoozers.
 It's because we have a large number of really good portfolio companies.
 So any company that wants to engage with the startup community can just plug right into us and get access to hundreds of high-quality startups in one shot.
 Similarly, reporters writing about anything to do with startups know they can call us and odds are we'll be able to give them intros to multiple examples of whatever they're writing about, whether it's companies writing iPad applications or companies sharing office space.

 In the first week or two of each cycle we host a party for all the founders in that batch and their SOs, so everyone can get to know one another.
-There is another usually somewhat less restrained party at the other end of the cycle, after the investors leave on the last day of Demo Day.
+There is another usually somewhat less restrained party at the other end of the cycle, after the audience leaves on the last day of Demo Day.
 We also occasionally host happy hours at nearby bars.

 We host a reunion dinner for every batch at YC.
 Because the time scale is so fast in the startup world, we don't wait a year: the reunion dinner is usually about 6 weeks after the end of the cycle, because that's when startups running into headwinds start to get discouraged and need cheering up.